gulec2000/openshift-workshops/README.md

 ## This code works with the Openshift 101 Workshop
-Don't just read about what OpenShift can do - try it for yourself with [these hands-on workshops][1]
+Don't just read about what OpenShift can do - try it for yourself with [these hands-on workshops][1] I have made some changes for testing purpose
 [1]: http://redhatgov.io/workshops/openshift_101_dcmetromap/